 Another feature of the 1941 book of the Hunsbergers was a family crest conceived by Byron K. Hunsberger and drawn at his request by an artist.
 Having found no authoritative family crest in his research, Byron K. chose a bear and mountains to represent the Bern area of Switzerland, and sheaves of wheat to depict the farming occupation of the early Hunsbergers.

 The most recent family book, The Hunsbergers, was published by the Association in 1995, in three volumes, with over 1700 pages.
 The index of the latest book contains 58,000 names, approximately 10% of which are still Hunsberger or some spelling thereof.
 (Spellings treated as part of the family include Huntsberger, Hunsperger, Honsberger, Honsperger, Hundsberger, Hunzberger, and many others.)

 A family reunion is held annually on the third Saturday in August at the Highland Park Camp Meeting Ground in Sellersville, PA.
-Recent reunions have featured talks by local historians and a tour of Hunsberger family points of interest in the nearby Souderton area , where the first Hunsbergers settled in America.
+Past reunions have featured talks by local historians and a tour of Hunsberger family points of interest in the nearby Souderton area , where the first Hunsbergers settled in America.